Keats/tera/docs/content/docs/_index.md

 #### filter

-Filter the array values, returning only the values where the `attribute` is equal to the `value`.
+Filters the array values, returning only the values where the `attribute` is equal to the `value`.
 Values with missing `attribute` or where `attribute` is null will be discarded.

 `attribute` is mandatory.